pengfei99/DataQualityAndValidation/README.md

 ## Data Profiling

-Data Profiling is the process of running analysis on source data to understand it’s structure and content.
+Data Profiling is the process of running analysis on source data to understand its structure and content.
 You can get following insights by doing data profiling on a new dataset:
 - Structure Discovery: Number of columns and their names in the source data
 - Content Discovery: Data types of the columns, Identify Nullable columns
 - Cardinality of Data: Number of Distinct Values in each column